 – I would use hickory-smoked bacon because that savory smoke flavor is wonderful in these quick biscuits.
 Also, you can use thick or thin cut bacon, it’s really up to your bacon preferences.

 - 3 - 4 pieces of cooked bacon, crumbled

 - Preheat the oven to 350

-- Add the crumbled bacon, green onion and 1 cup of the shredded cheddar.
+- Add the crumbled bacon, green onion, and 1 cup of shredded cheddar.

 - Bake for 10 - 12 minutes or until they are golden brown.

-- Open the oven door, and sprinkle each bun with the remaining 1 cup of cheese.
-Close the oven door and let the residual heat melt the cheese.
+- Turn off the heat, open the oven door, and sprinkle each bun with the remaining 1 cup of cheese.
+Close the oven door and let the residual heat melt the cheese for 2 - 3 minutes.

 I used the package of Bisquick that makes 6 biscuits and only requires water.
 You can replace the water with milk and the result will be a slight moister denser biscuit.

 Amount Per Serving: Calories: 277Total Fat: 18gSaturated Fat: 9gTrans Fat: 0gUnsaturated Fat: 8gCholesterol: 45mgSodium: 633mgCarbohydrates: 15gFiber: 1gSugar: 3gProtein: 13g

 All nutritional information is based on third-party calculations and is only an estimate.
 Each recipe and nutritional value will vary depending on the brands you use, measuring methods, and portion sizes per household.